juice-shop/pwning-juice-shop/appendix/solutions.md

    [NPM module `juicy-coupon-bot`](https://www.npmjs.com/package/juicy-coupon-bot)
    and its associated GitHub repository
    <https://github.com/bkimminich/juicy-coupon-bot>.
-   :information_source: _As this is not part of the Juice Shop repo itself and it is publicly accessible, analyzing this repository is **not** considered cheating!_
+   ℹ️ _As this is not part of the Juice Shop repo itself and it is publicly accessible, analyzing this repository is **not** considered cheating!_
 3. Open the `.travis.yml` to see how the bot's CI/CD process is set up.